Mosquito Identification & Prevention

 How can I prevent mosquitoes in the future?

-Mosquitoes are outdoor pests and difficult for anyone to control or eliminate in .
+Mosquitoes are outdoor pests and difficult for anyone to control or eliminate in our Honolulu service area.
 However, the following tips will help make your Hawaii home and property less attractive to these pests:

 - Reduce areas of standing water from around your property by filling in low-lying areas and keeping gutters clear of debris that can collect rainwater.